 Murder Among Us – Review

-So, in would the homeowners association hire this man as their financial planner?
-Why, would anyone defend him when she, Lydia Krause was enlightening them, of course quite publically, to the chagrin of many present and of course his dear wife Claire.
+So, would the homeowners association hire this man as their financial planner?
+Why would anyone defend him when she, Lydia Krause was enlightening them, of course quite publically, to the chagrin of many present and, of course, his dear wife Claire?

 Marshall is what we call a real goniff in more ways than one.
 Embezzling is just one of his forays and womanizer more aptly describes the other.
 He is so smooth and slick he even justifies his actions and some of the residents actually buy his act.
 So, why is it that Lydia Krause is the only one that stands up to this weasel with no holds barred?
 Now, you would think that all of these people who worked hard for many years, saved up to move into this high-end community would think twice, do some research and check out someone before giving them access to their funds and finances.

 If all this is not bad enough poor Lydia is beginning to think that her life revolves around being a glorified babysitter for her grandchildren and nosing around to find out who killed Claire.
 But, if you think nothing else can happen to make matters worse you are wrong.
 Lydia decides to take a part-time job and relieve her stress by working and getting out, much to the chagrin of her daughter.

 Just as Lydia is about to get into a normal routine Meredith asks her to sit for her two daughters not thinking she might see her car parked in front of number 78.
 Why is she there and who owns that unit?
 Well!
 Definitely not a female that’s for sure.
 The plot is about to thicken because the killer is far from done.

 As Lydia begins continues her own brand of investigation she meets Doris Fein who divulges over tea and carrot cake some interesting information about Claire and her relationship with Marshall.
 Not mincing her words she confronts Marshall during a phone call and the truth behind her sister’s suicide is revealed and Lydia faces some harsh realities surrounding her death.